 Emporio Santorini is one of the most beautiful traditional villages in Greece.
 Along with nearby Pyrgos, it’s one of the most fascinating villages in Santorini, a medieval village almost untouched by tourism.
-The contrast with the Santorini caldera villages of Fira and Oia could not be greater.
+A world away from the caldera villages of Fira and Oia, this is what Santorini was like before it was discovered.

 As with Pyrgos and its near-neighbour Megalochori, most people are going to head for the better-known places to visit in Santorini, either on the stunning caldera or at some of the volcanic beaches in Santorini.

-Places like Emporio tend to be lower priority things to do in Santorini for many, especially with time constraints.
+Many stick to the more ovious things to do in Santorini, especially with time constraints.
 Hence you can visit Emporio, one of the most beautiful places in Santorini, and have it virtually to yourself.

 Emporio village is what Santorini was like before tourism arrived and changed it forever – but much of it is older and even more atmospheric.
 Its architecture is, like Fira and Oia, typical of the Cyclades islands, with Santorini blue domes, curved walls and chimneys.